RezaRahemtola/playground/GithubWorkshop/README.md

 > Don't forget to use branches !
 This time, try to create it directly in GitHub :rocket:

+> This workshop is based on [PoC Innovation's Open-Source project template](https://github.com/PoCInnovation/open-source-project-template).
+Several links to specific parts of the [getting started guide](https://github.com/PoCInnovation/open-source-project-template/blob/main/.github/getting-started.md) will be given to you, but don't spend too much time on it, we have a lot to cover !
+You can read it entirely later.

 ## Step 1 - Issues
 There's a bug in the project (tests failing): create 2 issues (one to fix the bug, one to add a given feature, on two different branches)
 Method: result screen to reproduce or fully autonomous with correction after